 pending additional direction – this needs text added

 RTOWG will oversee and facilitate the following high-level Tasks which will be provided principally by contractor services, with in-kind effort and support from RTOWG members.
-Ttask examples below will require summary reports at their completion to document approach, assumptions, results, et cetera.
+Task examples below will require summary reports at their completion to document approach, assumptions, results, et cetera.
 Additional detail for planned analysis and modeling schedule is displayed in the table below the list of example tasks.

 Monitoring and Data analysis for most representative modeling year and modeling performance evaluation